noise-lab/censorship-course/docs/activities/reflection.md

 the behavior of a DNS reflection and amplification attack to understand how it works and its impact on a network.

+## Setup Instructions

+To complete this activity, you will first need to set up a virtual network environment using a tool such as VirtualBox, as follows:

+1. Download and install VirtualBox on your computer.
+2. Create a new virtual machine (VM) for the DNS server, victim machine, and attacker machine.
+You can use different operating systems for each machine, such as Linux or Windows.
+3. In the VirtualBox network settings, configure each VM to use the "Internal Network" option for the network adapter.
+This will create a private network between the VMs that is isolated from the host machine and the outside world.
+4. Assign a static IP address to each VM on the private network.
+Make sure that each VM is on the same subnet.
+5. Install and configure the DNS server software on the DNS server VM.
+6. Configure the victim machine and attacker machine to use the DNS server as their primary DNS resolver.
+7. Use the VM console or remote desktop software to access each VM and test the network connectivity.

+Keep in mind that the exact steps to set up the virtual network environment may vary depending on your specific setup and operating system.
+Additionally, it's important to ensure that your host machine has enough resources (such as memory and CPU) to run multiple VMs simultaneously.

 ## Assignment

 ### Part 1: Setting up the virtual network environment